r3dsh/proxmox-api-go/README.md

 }
 ```

-Every method and type are document based on proxmox docs attached to the schema.
+Every method, type and property are documented based on proxmox docs attached to the schema.

 # TODO #